 5. Difficult to troubleshoot

-With Cayuse, our software is configured, not customized, so it’s tweaked to meet your needs while staying easy to fix if anything goes wrong.
+With Cayuse, our solutions are configured, not customized, so it’s tweaked to meet your needs while staying easy to fix if anything goes wrong.
 We think a reliable, robust system that’s also relatively easy to troubleshoot is the best of both worlds.

 6. No improvements over the long term